 Cellar spiders are fearsome hunters and will catch and eat other invertebrates lurking in your house.
 They often take prey much larger than themselves including large spiders, beetles, and even wasps.
 Their long legs enable them to keep these dangerous adversaries at ‘arms’ length enabling them to punch well above their weight.

 It’s not just the big stuff either, they will also hoover up some of the most unwelcome visitors to your home such as fleas, woodworm beetles, and mosquitos.
+This can very useful in summer when pests can be at their heights.
+In fact, having a few cellar spiders around might mean that you don’t need to call a service similar to the Pest Authority of Birmingham or your local pest controller as often due to them arguably helping to control numbers.

 In other areas of the world, these useful spiders are actually a welcome sight in people’s homes where they kill larger spiders some of which are deadly to humans.